jasonaaronwilson/omni-c/documentation/forms/namespaces.md

 googgle::common::logger
 ```

-An identifier in a namespace may not be truly unique.
-For example a
+An identifier in a namespace may not be truly unique by name.
+For
-type may have the same name as a function or a global variable.
-The
+example a type may have the same name as a function or a global
-compiler always takes this into account when resolving identifiers and
+variable.
+The compiler always takes this into account when resolving
-the confusion to human readers is typically not problematic.
+identifiers and the confusion to human readers is typically not
+problematic.

 In some sense, the "::" could be replaced with "__" to form longer but
 legal identifiers to achieve some of the same qualification propreties
 (and this is exactly how identifers are exported to C) but the Omni C
-compiler allows non qualified identifers which improves readability by
+compiler allows non qualified identifers to be written which improves
-allowing much shorter names to be used.
+readability by allowing much shorter names.

 To place new definitions inside a namespace, use the following syntax: